 Note: "Similar" means the incoming address (Street number, Street name, and Zip code) is very close to an existing address, but there are differences in one or more of the address fields.
 To find similar addresses, the program compares the incoming address to each address on the existing constituent (home, business, etc.) and applies the address portion of the matching algorithm to calculate how similar the addresses are.
 When a pair of addresses score 86 or higher, they are considered similar.
 For example, if the existing street address is 1955 Main St. 29402 and the incoming is 1956 Main St. 29402, their address matching score is 92, so the program applies the rule selected for the If address is similar to an existing address setting.
 If the incoming address is similar to multiple existing addresses, the program applies the rule to the existing address with the highest address matching score.
-If no existing addresses are found that are similar to an incoming address, the program applies the rule selected for the If address is NOT similar to any existing address setting.
+If no existing addresses are found that are similar to an incoming address, the program applies the rule selected for the If address is not the If address is selected for the If address addresses are found that are similar to an incoming address, the program applies the rule selected for the If address is selected for the If address is selected for the If address is selected for the If address addresses are found that are similar to an incoming address, the program applies the rule selected for the If address is NOT similar to any existing address setting.

-Update existing address (old address will not be retained) - Select this option to replace the address on the existing constituent with the address from the incoming constituent.
+• Update existing address (old address will not be retained) - Select this option to replace the address on the existing constituent with the address from the incoming constituent.

-Note: For imported Constituent Update or Enhanced Revenue batches, if the constituent row includes the constituent ID as well as the address ID (generally only used in vendor files), the address is always updated on the constituent regardless of the selected constituent update rule.
+Note: For imported Constituent Update batches, if the constituent row includes the constituent ID as well as the address ID (generally only used in vendor files), the address is always updated on the constituent regardless of the selected constituent update rule.
 If the row includes the constituent ID but not the address ID, the program applies the selected constituent update rule to the address.

-- Add as new address Select this option to add the incoming address as an additional address rather than update the existing address. - Ignore address Select this option to never overwrite the address on the existing constituent.
-The program discards the incoming address. - Require manual review (generate exception) Select this option to always require a user to manually compare conflicting addresses on the duplicate resolution screen even if the match confidence score is high enough to automatically update the address.
+• Add as new address - Select this option to add the incoming address as an additional address rather than update the existing address.

+- Ignore address Select this option to never overwrite the address on the existing constituent.
+The program discards the incoming address. - Require manual review (generate exception)- Select this option to always require a user to manually compare conflicting addresses on the duplicate resolution screen even if the match confidence score is high enough to automatically update the address.
 Also, when you select Require manual review (generate exception) for any field, the program does not apply updates to other fields on the existing record, regardless of the selected rule, until you complete the duplicate resolution screen.
 For example, if you select Require manual review for addresses but Update name for names, the program does not automatically update the name fields on the existing constituent.
 On the duplicate resolution screen, when you click Use my organization's rules, the program automatically moves the name from the incoming constituent column to the existing constituent column, but you must manually select whether to add, update, or ignore the incoming address.